ElAlef/ProyectoFullstack/README.md

 ### This Site will serve for user self-management, from this page you can:
 - Book shift by specialty.
 - Provide personalized reminders.
-- Suggest specialists by geographical proximity, among others.
+- Suggest specialists by geographical proximity.
+- Suggest availability of days and times by specialist.

 ### It will also allow the web page administrator to keep an orderly control of their services and patients.